NWChen/NWChen.github.io/content/post/failure.md

 ---

 ## Ian Goodfellow
-Ian Goodfellow's name is now roughly synonymous with "deep learning", but he describes plenty of personal risks, subsequent failures, and post-facto views on them:
+Ian Goodfellow's name is now roughly synonymous with deep learning, but he describes plenty of personal risks, subsequent failures, and post-facto views on them:

 > I once applied for a summer internship with a Stanford professor.
 My transcript was included in my application.
 He replied “Why do you have an A in my class?”
 It turned out I wasn’t actually meant to have an A in his class.
 I thought there had been a generous curve, but there had only been a computer glitch.
 The result of my internship application was that Stanford downgraded my transcript.